 Not only does the comparative negligence rule bind New Jersey judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.

 New Jersey's comparative negligence rule can be found at New Jersey Statutes section 2A:15-5.2.

 Learn more about the New Jersey Auto Comparative Negligence Settlement rules (from the New Jersey Department of Banking & Insurance).

 If you're a driver involved in a car accident in New Jersey, and the crash resulted in injury or death, and/or vehicle damage or damage to any other property in an apparent amount of at least $500, you must report the accident to the local police department, the nearest office of the county police, or the New Jersey State Police by the "quickest means of communication."
 New Jersey statutes don't specify what that phrase means, but logically we can assume that the driver must report the accident immediately afterward, by cell phone.

-Then, the driver must usually file a written accident report within 10 days after the accident, on an official form from the New Jersey Department of Transportation.
+Next, the driver must usually file a written accident report within 10 days after the accident, on an official "Self-Reporting Crash" form available from the New Jersey Department of Transportation.

 These rules can be found at New Jersey Statutes section 39:4-130.